 Understanding the importance of chest compressions during CPR and how it can be done to save the life of the patient.

-The traditional procedure involved during the CPR is mouth to mouth breathing for the rescue purposes.
-However, most of the times the chest of the patient does not rise at the first mouth to mouth rescue breath.
+The traditional procedure involved during CPR is mouth-to-mouth breathing for rescue purposes.
+However, most of the time the chest of the patient does not rise at the first mouth to mouth rescue breath.
 The purpose of this procedure is to open the airway of the patient and force oxygen inside the lungs.
 Though it sounds easy, sometimes the opening of the airway becomes quite tricky.
-You can get BLS for healthcare providers, so you can be useful during emergency situations.
+You can learn the BLS steps for healthcare providers, so you can be useful during emergency situations.

 Importance of Chest Compressions